Baba Yara Stadium

 Baba Yara Sports Stadium (also Kumasi Sports Stadium) is a multi-purpose stadium in Kumasi, Ashanti.
 It is Ghana's largest stadium, with a seating capacity of 40,528.

 The Kumasi Stadium is used mostly for football matches, although it is also used for athletics.
-It is the home of one of Africa's most popular sports clubs, Asante Kotoko as well as King Faisal.
+It is the home of Kumasi Asante Kotoko as well as King Faisal.

+The Stadium which is known for hosting important games such as World cup qualifiers and AFCON qualifiers received its heaviest backlash due to technical infraction and unsuitable playing field.
+This was due to a church program organized on the pitch thereby losing its license to host football matches of international standard s.